 - For Families: Standard and Superior Suites comfortably sleep 4 people, with 2 sofa beds and a separate bed room.
 Family Suites have 2 bedrooms and 3 sofa beds to sleep groups of up to 7.

 Manon les Suites – Local Transport

 - Walking: Manon les Suites’s location on the edge of Vesterbro makes it a good base for exploring the city on foot.
-Well located for exploring Tivoli Gardens (0.5 mile, 10-minute walk) and shopping on Strøget (0.5 mile, 10-minute walk) and at Torvehallerne (0.6 mile, 13-minute walk).
+Well located for exploring Tivoli Gardens (0.5 mile) and shopping on Strøget (0.5 mile) and at Torvehallerne (0.6 mile).
 Forum Metro station is the nearest Metro station, 7 minutes (0.4 mile) away, and Vesterport train station is 5 minutes (0.3 mile) away.